italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

-This feature can be useful when, for example, the Wallet Instance supports a restricted set of features, supported algorithms or a specific url for its ``authorization_endpoint``, and any other information that it deems necessary to provide to the Relying Party the parameters necessary for better interoperability.
+This feature can be useful when, for example, the Wallet Instance supports a restricted set of features, supported algorithms or a specific url for its ``authorization_endpoint``, and any other information that it deems necessary to provide to the Relying Party for better interoperability.

 .. warning::
     The Wallet Instance, when providing its technical capabilities to the